HollowXtra/Storm-Inc-Recoded/README.md

 A vibe project using frontier LLMs, NOT CAREFULLY REVIEWED, so there might be unexpected bugs.
 ## Guide
 Go to **https://enceladuscat.github.io** to run the html.
+The file 'model.onnx' is the AI-IR Tropical Cyclone Intensity Identifier model.
 ## Note
 The music files are composed/remixed by me & shaped with AI.
 It's okay to use them freely, but the author shall not be held liable for any issues arising from the use of those music.